Aloo Posto Recipe

 • Reduce the heat to low.

-• Cover the pan with a lid and cook until the potatoes are tender, stirring a few times in between.
+• Cover the pan with a lid and cook until the potatoes are tender and the raw smell of poppy paste is gone.
+Stir a few times in between.

 • Remove the lid and cook uncovered until the sabji is almost dry.